Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

-As we are considering trees in this work, each LCL problem can be described in a specific form that provides two lists, one describing all label combinations that are allowed on the half-edges adjacent to a vertex, and the other describing all label combinations that are allowed on the two half-edges belonging to an edge.\footnote{Every problem that can be described in the form given by Naor and Stockmeyer~\cite{naorstockmeyer} can be equivalently described as an LCL problem in this list form, by simply requiring each output label on some half-edge $h$ to encode all output labels in a suitably large (constant) neighborhood of $h$ in the form given in~\cite{naorstockmeyer}.} We arrive at the following definition for LCLs on $\Delta$-regular trees.\footnote{Note that the defined LCL problems do not allow so-called input labels.}
+As we are considering forests in this work, each LCL problem can be described in a specific form that provides two lists, one describing all label combinations that are allowed on the half-edges adjacent to a vertex, and the other describing all label combinations that are allowed on the two half-edges belonging to an edge.\footnote{Every problem that can be described in the form given by Naor and Stockmeyer~\cite{naorstockmeyer} can be equivalently described as an LCL problem in this list form, by simply requiring each output label on some half-edge $h$ to encode all output labels in a suitably large (constant) neighborhood of $h$ in the form given in~\cite{naorstockmeyer}.} We arrive at the following definition for LCL problems on $\Delta$-regular forests.\footnote{Note that the defined LCL problems do not allow so-called input labels.}

-\begin{definition}[LCLs on $\Delta$-regular trees] A \emph{locally checkable labeling problem}, or \emph{LCL} for short, is a triple $\Pi=(\Sigma,\fV,\fE)$, where $\Sigma$ is a finite set of labels, $\fV$ is a subset of unordered cardinality-$\Delta$ multisets\footnote{Recall that a multiset is a modification of the concept of sets, where repetition is allowed.} of labels from $\Sigma$, and $\fE$ is a subset of unordered cardinality-$2$ multisets of labels from $\Sigma$.
+\begin{definition}[LCL problems on $\Delta$-regular forests] A \emph{locally checkable labeling problem}, or \emph{LCL} for short, is a triple $\Pi=(\Sigma,\fV,\fE)$, where $\Sigma$ is a finite set of labels, $\fV$ is a subset of unordered cardinality-$\Delta$ multisets\footnote{Recall that a multiset is a modification of the concept of sets, where repetition is allowed.} of labels from $\Sigma$, and $\fE$ is a subset of unordered cardinality-$2$ multisets of labels from $\Sigma$.

 We call $\fV$ and $\fE$ the \emph{vertex constraint} and \emph{edge constraint} of $\Pi$, respectively.
 Moreover, we call each multiset contained in $\fV$ a \emph{vertex configuration} of $\Pi$, and each multiset contained in $\fE$ an \emph{edge configuration} of $\Pi$.